coreinfrastructure/best-practices-badge/criteria.md

 *ChangeLog*

-- <a name="changelog"></a>The project MUST provide a "ChangeLog" with a human-readable summary of major changes for each release.
+- <a name="changelog"></a>The project MUST provide a "ChangeLog" (a human-readable summary of major changes in each release).
 The ChangeLog MUST NOT be the output of the version control log of every change (e.g., the "git log" command is not a ChangeLog). <sup>[<a href="#changelog">changelog</a>]&#8224;</sup>
-- <a name="changelog-vulns"></a>The ChangeLog MUST identify whether the new release fixes any known vulnerabilities. <sup>[<a href="#changelog-vulns">changelog-vulns</a>]</sup>
+- <a name="changelog-vulns"></a>The ChangeLog MUST identify whether the new release fixes any publicly known vulnerabilities. <sup>[<a href="#changelog-vulns">changelog-vulns</a>]</sup>
-- The ChangeLog MAY be a separate file (e.g., "ChangeLog" or "changelog") and MAY be followed by an extension such as ".txt", ".md", or ".html".
-- The ChangeLog MAY use version control system mechanisms such as the [GitHub Releases workflow](https://github.com/blog/1547-release-your-software).
+- The ChangeLog MAY implmented in a variety of ways.
+The ChangeLog MAY be a separate file (e.g., "ChangeLog" or "changelog") and the filename MAY be followed by an extension such as ".txt", ".md", or ".html".
+The ChangeLog MAY instead use version control system mechanisms such as the [GitHub Releases workflow](https://github.com/blog/1547-release-your-software).
 - *Rationale*: ChangeLogs are important because they help users decide whether or not they will want to update, and what the impact would be (e.g., if the new release fixes vulnerabilities).

 ### Reporting